-• When you turn on encryption, data that was already there doesn't automatically get encrypted.
-Our background encryption service takes care of that on request.

-• When you change your tenant secret as part of your key rotation strategy, data that's already encrypted remains encrypted with the old tenant secret.
+- Data that's already in your org doesn't automatically get encrypted.
+Our background encryption service takes care of that on request. - When you change your tenant secret as part of your key rotation strategy, data that's already encrypted remains encrypted with the old tenant secret.
 Our background encryption service can update it on request.
-And don't worry, you always have access to your data as long as you don't destroy the old, archived keys.

-• If you turn off encryption, data that's already there remains encrypted, and the tradeoffs and limitations that apply to encrypted data are still in place.
-Our background encryption service will decrypt the data for you, restoring any missing functionality, on request.
+And don't worry, you always have access to your data as long as you don't destroy the old, archived keys. - If you turn off encryption, data that's already there remains encrypted, and the tradeoffs and limitations that apply to encrypted data are still in place.
+Our background encryption service can decrypt the data for you based on the relevant key, restoring any missing functionality, on request.

-Note: Syncing your data encryption does not affect the record timestamp.
+Note: Synchronizing your data encryption does not affect the record timestamp.
 It doesn't execute triggers, validation rules, workflow rules, or any other automated service.

-How to Request a Background Encryption Update
+How to Request Background Encryption Service